Louis961/Twitch-Auto-Clipper/README.md

 1. Create an IAM role for the following services to communicate and write: S3, Cloudwatch, DynamoDB, Lambda, Amazon API Gateway

-   [a] In a case if there are more than one users accessing the account create IAM group for the users
+   [a] In a case if there are more than one users accessing the account, create IAM group for the users

-NOTE: Each addition of an AWS services will require an IAM role in order for the services to communicate with eachother
+NOTE: Each addition of an AWS service will require an IAM role in order for the services to communicate securely with each other

 2. Initialize an S3 bucket instance and configure it to be public